percona/percona-postgresql-operator/source/backups.rst

 * ``local,s3``: Use both the storage that is provided by the Kubernetes cluster’s Storage Class that you select AND Amazon S3 (or equivalent object storage system that uses the S3 protocol).
+* ``gcs``: Use Google Cloud Storage,
+* ``local,gcs``: Use both the storage that is provided by the Kubernetes cluster’s Storage Class that you select AND Google Cloud Storage.

 .. _backups.pgbackrest.repository: